ohishim/trec/README.md

 ### the first step

 You can use an example dataset "exData" which has 9 variables with 20 time steps.
-This step is executed as follows:
+This step is conducted as follows:

 ``` r
 library(trec)